vachmara/valentinchmara/content/blog/how-you-can-earn-money-thanks-to-open-source.md

 Open source isn't just about giving-it's about growing.
 You can learn, collaborate, and yes, even **get paid** for writing great code in public.
 If you're passionate about development, pick one bounty this week.
 Fix it.
 Submit it.

 You'll come out a better engineer-and maybe with coffee money (or more) in your pocket.

+## Edit (2025-10-15):
+The maintainer eventually closed every related PR, including mine, and shipped the fix internally.
+It's not the ending I expected-but that's also what open source teaches you: sometimes your work is merged, sometimes it's just mirrored.
+Either way, the learning remains yours.

 ---